nmarini/dr-doctor-heroku/README.md

 # Dr. Doctor
-This app is designed to allow a user to
+This app is designed to allow a user to view a list of Doctors from Boston, Massachusetts with varying backgrounds.
+Users can view and save Doctor information to their profile.

 ## Installation